AM-Exercises/exercise5/README.md

-1) Go to src/client/js/formHandler.js and src/client/js/nameChecker.js on your favorite editor and on the bottom of each file uncheck the bottom line and check the above line (This is just for testing the client side. if you want to run build-dev or build-prod, change the lines back).
+1) Go to src/client/js/formHandler.js and src/client/js/nameChecker.js on your favorite editor and on the bottom of each file uncheck the bottom line and check the above line (This is just for testing the client side.
+If you want to run build-dev or build-prod, change the lines back).

 2) Write "npm run test"- 2 tests should pass.